cdktf/cdktf-provider-googlebeta/docs/googleComputeInterconnectAttachment.python.md

 Region where the regional interconnect attachment resides.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.14.0/docs/resources/google_compute_interconnect_attachment#region GoogleComputeInterconnectAttachment#region}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.15.0/docs/resources/google_compute_interconnect_attachment#region GoogleComputeInterconnectAttachment#region}

+---

+##### `stack_type`<sup>Optional</sup> <a name="stack_type" id="@cdktf/provider-google-beta.googleComputeInterconnectAttachment.GoogleComputeInterconnectAttachment.Initializer.parameter.stackType"></a>

+- *Type:* str

+The stack type for this interconnect attachment to identify whether the IPv6 feature is enabled or not.

+If not specified, IPV4_ONLY will be used.

+This field can be both set at interconnect attachments creation and update interconnect attachment operations.
+Possible values: ["IPV4_IPV6", "IPV4_ONLY"]

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.15.0/docs/resources/google_compute_interconnect_attachment#stack_type GoogleComputeInterconnectAttachment#stack_type}

 ---